 KJ-3.
 In the case that there are a multitude of IRGC underground installations (as claimed by the Iranian state), is it likely that the US would not be able to strike each installation in tandem, and a combined arms assault will be conducted on target priorities utilizing regional THAAD and Patriot missile batteries as a supporting element.

-There is a realistic probability that the Iranian state-run media reported capabilities of their underground missile installations is inaccurate for propaganda purposes.
+There is a realistic probability that the Iranian state-run media reported capabilities of their underground Iranian missile cities is inaccurate and mainly serve propaganda purposes.
 All information regarding such capabilities has been vague and intangible in regard to validity.
 In addition, Iranian media is controlled by the state and has a history of misinformation for the purposes of projecting a false image of power.
 Nonetheless, the realistic probability of the media being fabricated does not completely disqualify it as being a possible look into underground IRGC installations.

-IRGC underground missile bases are reported to be located across the country, and according to IRGC Commander Hajizadeh are 500 meters below ground under layers of concrete.
+IRGC underground Iranian missile cities are reported to be located across the country, and according to IRGC Commander Hajizadeh are 500 meters below ground under layers of concrete.
 The exact statistics regarding location, depth, and capabilities remains unknown to public knowledge.

-In the case that the reported nomenclature of IRGC underground missile installations is accurate, it is likely that the most probable course of action for a US led offensive strike would be to destroy exit points for the installation’s missile launch bays.
-If the bases are truly 500 meters below the ground, their interior would be outside of the maximum effective depth penetration of the GBU-57 Massive Ordnance Penetrator (MOP) – currently the most powerful bunker buster class weapon in the US arsenal.
+In the case that the reported nomenclature of IRGC underground Iranian missile cities is accurate, it is likely that the most probable course of action for a US-led offensive strike would be to destroy exit points for the installation’s missile launch bays.
+If the bases are truly 500 meters below the ground, their interior would be outside of the maximum effective depth penetration of the GBU-57 Massive Ordnance Penetrator (MOP) – currently the most powerful bunker-buster class weapon in the US arsenal.
 Nonetheless, damaging the entry point into the missile bases would likely prevent them from carrying out their operational capabilities.

 Image: USAF / Ssgt.
 Maydelyn Brown (link)